Next Up: Career Advancement

 Now, this electrical engineering technology grad has the right skills and credentials to move forward in today’s fast-paced workplace, all while staying at the company he’s been with for decades.

-"My Tyler experience opened doors for me at work.
+"My Brightpoint experience opened doors for me at work.
 Now, they look to me as more of a resource and an asset."

 Dupont Employee, Electrical Engineering Technology